cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 satisfies the forward secrecy and KCI properties discussed in {{security-considerations}}.
 As shown in {{OPAQUE}}, OPAQUE cannot use less than three messages so the 3-message instantiations presented here are optimal in terms of number of messages.
-On the other hand, there is no impediment of using OPAQUE with protocols with more than 3 messages as in the case of IKEv2 (or the underlying SIGMA-R protocol {{SIGMA}}).
+On the other hand, there is no impediment to using OPAQUE with protocols with more than 3 messages as in the case of IKEv2 (or the underlying SIGMA-R protocol {{SIGMA}}).

 The generic outline of OPAQUE with a 3-message AKE protocol includes three messages